chetanaya/VicharManthan/README.md

 ## Configuration

 The application uses a YAML configuration file located at `config/models_config.yaml`.
 You can modify this file directly or use the Settings page in the application.
+Follow Agno Docs for more details: https://docs.agno.com/models

 ### API Keys